When & Why to Schedule a Chimney Inspection

 First and foremost, chimney inspections prevent fires.
 The National Fire Protection Agency recommends that fireplaces and chimneys be inspected every year.
 The Chimney Safety Institute of America (CSIA) reports that 25,000 chimney fires occur annually in the U.S. These fires cause over $125 million in property damage, along with tragic death and injury.

 Burning a fire in your fireplace results in chimney soot accumulation and creosote buildup.
 Creosote is an oily tar-like byproduct from burning wood.
-It clings to the chimney lining which is hazardous because it is flammable.
-The more creosote in your chimney, the greater your risk of a chimney fire.
-Also, animal nests in your chimney can lead to fires.
+This flammable byproduct is hazardous as it clings to the chimney lining—the more creosote in your chimney, the greater your risk of a chimney fire.
+Animal nests in your chimney can also lead to fires.
 A chimney inspector will make sure that any animals or creosote are removed from your chimney so that you are protected from these chimney fire triggers.

 Chimney Inspections Stop Carbon Monoxide Intrusion

 Most of us give little thought to how our heating system really works.
 When the weather turns cold, we simply turn up the heat.
 But your furnace exhaust system relies on your chimney and connector pipe to release harmful flue gases from your living environment.
 Flue obstructions can cause harmful vapors to invade your living environment.
 Carbon monoxide can be deadly if too much of it permeates your bloodstream.
 Even low-level exposure can cause sickness and symptoms, some of which are irreversible.

 Chimney Inspections Get Ahead of Potential System Issues